jimmyli97/human-essentials-wiki/Application-Overview.md

 **Inventory Item** - These are an abstract "box" that records an item type with a quantity, and is generally held by a Storage Location.
 It is internally represented by the `InventoryItem` model.
 (See also: Line Item)

-**Items** - These are the data abstractions of real-world objects.
+**Items** - These are the data abstractions of real-world product *types*.
 They are internally represented with the `Item` model.
 An instance of `Item` is owned by an Organization.
-Items do not have quantities themselves, the quantities are tracked in the associative records (such as `LineItem` or `InventoryItem`)
+Items do not have quantities themselves, the quantities are tracked in the associative records (such as `LineItem` or `InventoryItem`).
+Items are created from `BaseItems` when new Organizations are created.

+**Kit** - A kit can be considered a package of products that can be tracked together.
+Each kit has a single associated `Item` which can be used as a `LineItem` or `InventoryItem`.
+Kits can be assigned to storage locations; when this is done, the products within the kit are removed from that storage location and the kit itself is added.

-**Line Item** - These are an abstract "box" that records an item type with a quantity, and is generally held by a model that is transporting inventory through the flow of the system.
+**Line Item** - These are an abstract "box" that records an item type with a quantity, and is generally held by a model that is transporting inventory through the flow of the system (i.e. it is usually used when transferring inventory from one place to another, such as via donations).
 It is internally represented with the `LineItem` model.
 (See also: Inventory Item)

 **Organization** - The software abstraction of a Diaper Bank, itself, and used interchangeably as a term.
 Internally represented with the `Organization` model.